-MUMBAI: Around 96 per cent Indian travelers give tips at a hotel, more so because of the room service and good housekeeping, a recent survey has found.
+MUMBAI: Around 96 percent of Indian travelers give tips at a hotel, more so because of the room service and good housekeeping, a recent survey has found.

-About 39 per cent Indians tip the porter at the hotel whereas 24 per cent tip the valet, it found.
+About 39 percent of Indians tip the porter at the hotel, whereas 24 percent tip the valet, it found.

-The survey, which is an analysis of behavior and preferences of Indians while booking hotels, was conducted online in August by GFK Custom Research, North America, among 1,014 randomly selected adults, both men, and women, who have stayed overnight in a hotel in the past two years.
+The survey, which analyzes the behavior and preferences of Indians while booking hotels, was conducted online in August by GFK Custom Research, North America, among 1,014 randomly selected adults, both men, and women, who have stayed overnight in a hotel in the past two years.

-When it comes to facilities, 75 per cent Indians want in-room features like Jacuzzi, tub or balcony, it said.
+When it comes to facilities, 75 percent of Indians want in-room features like Jacuzzi, tub, or balcony, it said.

-Location and price are the most critical for 96 per cent Indians and for 95 per cent family friends, food, beverages, room size are a major consideration, it said.
+Location and price are the most critical for 96 percent of Indians, and for 95 percent of family friends, food, beverages, room size is a major consideration.